 This topic-specific course introduces students to a range of historical and contemporary literatures, including various genres of American, British, and world literature, and connects literature with other fields of study.
-Prerequisite: ENG 112 or 112H.
 May be repeated if the topic changes.
 Meets General Education Distribution Area IV.B.